Charlottesville Area Community Foundation

 Key Takeaways for Grant Writers

-• CACF takes a progressive approach to philanthropy, emphasizing movement building and racial equity over traditional charitable giving • The foundation serves a specific geographic region - ensure your project directly benefits Charlottesville or the seven surrounding counties • Multiple application formats are accepted, including video submissions and non-English applications • Organizations should align proposals with systemic change rather than band-aid solutions • The foundation supports operational funding, not just project-specific grants • One grant per organization per year - make applications count • Reporting requirements include maintaining documentation for 4 years and sharing lessons learned
+• CACF takes a progressive approach to philanthropy, emphasising movement building and racial equity over traditional charitable giving • The foundation serves a specific geographic region - ensure your project directly benefits Charlottesville or the seven surrounding counties • Multiple application formats are accepted, including video submissions and non-English applications • Organisations should align proposals with systemic change rather than band-aid solutions • The foundation supports operational funding, not just project-specific grants • One grant per organisation per year - make applications count • Reporting requirements include maintaining documentation for 4 years and sharing lessons learned

 References